- THE LAST VIKING – teachers’ notes (pdf)

 Each set of teachers’ notes includes the handouts available further below.

 Painting a page from The Last Viking Returns.

 Painting the cover from The Last Viking Returns.

-You are welcome to print out these hand-outs for personal, non-commercial use in your home, school or library.
+You are welcome to print these hand-outs for educational, non-commercial use in your home, school or library.

 The website features many printable activities related to navigation, ships, and Norse life in general- but the recommended age for most activities is 10 years and up.